muiltje/ukbsisharvester/README.md

 This project uses: https://github.com/infrae/pyoai

-The package is committed in the lib/ folder and the  inclusion of the packages in managed by **pipenv** Inclusion of packages:
+The package is committed added as a git sumbodule, to check out the submodule:

+`git clone --recurse-submodules https:// ....`

+To update init and update the submodule:

+`git submodule init`

+`git submodule update`